-What Is PBR (Physically Based Rendering)?
+What is PBR (Physically Based Rendering)?
 Everything you need to know

 Physically based rendering (PBR) represents a computer graphics approach